AnnDkk/Coding3----Final-Project/README.md

 # Project Production

 ## Concepts
+Based on the previous study and research, I want to enlarge the recognition information of machine learning in each channel more visually.
+After my test and research, I found that the output results can be maximized by adjusting the parameter information in a separate channel.
+And the sense of repetition is like a prism in a kaleidoscope.
+Perhaps I could simply modify the model to achieve an electronic kaleidoscope effect.

 ## Code
 I found the images of mixed1 and mixed 4 to be more interesting, so I modified the code to increase the random noise image, so as to better show the details of the image features.